benmcinnes/ArcadeVehiclePhysics/README.md

 While boosting an extra forward force is applied to the vehicle.
 There is a limited amount of time you can boost and it recharges while not boosting.

 ![MediumLoop](https://github.com/benmcinnes/ArcadeVehiclePhysics/blob/master/ReadmeFiles/MediumLoop.gif)

-# End Note
-This is a work in progress.
-If you try it out, please let me know if you have any feedback on how I can improve this system.
-You can contact me at hello@benmcinnes.com